LSafer/cufyorg.github.io/index.md

     </head>
 </html>
 Cufy is a growing organization.
 It has few projects and all of them about programming.
 Cufy is always open-source.

-Some of the projects of Cufy are mentioned below:
+# Projects
+Cufy is has limited number of members, so it is limited on how many projects it can focus on.
+Below is some of the projects:

 -   ## Cufy Framework
     The main project of the cufy organization.
 The framework is written in java.